trek-view/gopro2gsv/README.md

 ### Video -> video processing pipeline

-Processed GoPro MAX and Fusion videos can be directly uploaded to Street View.
+Processed GoPro MAX and Fusion videos can be directly uploaded to StreetView.

 However, there are many cases where user will want to add a nadir.